Monday, July 28, 2025

 A bowl of prawns cooked with stink beans, red chili paste, shallots, tomato, lemongrass, shrimp paste and lime juice.

-1 large tomato, cut into small pieces
+1 large tomato - cut into small pieces

-4 shallots, sliced
+4 shallots - sliced

-2 turmeric leaves (daun kunyit), sliced
+2 turmeric leaves - sliced

 ¼ cup oil